jbaek7023/Stylee/README.md

 ## Next Step

-- I'm going to build 15 mobile apps for the next 5 years to improve my Django, React, JavaScript, Python skills.
+- Build 15 mobile apps for the next 5 years to improve my Django, React, JavaScript, Python skills.

 - Experience with a scalable systems with Chef, Jenkins, and Docker.
 I think DevOps is like a magic.